Maysha-Khanom-Moon/dev-practice/sumarry.md

     - it's static

 - display: flex; ==> makes container flexiable
-    #### when i decrease the width of viewport
+    - #### when i decrease the width of viewportgit
         - using flex containers shrink automatically without scroll-bar.
         - if we use flex-wrap: wrap; ==> without shrink it will go under.
 Also can add scroll-bar for single container.
+    - flex-direction: colume; ==> it will distribute container vertically